daos-stack/daos/docs/overview/fault.md

 To prevent restart storms and ensure system stability, automatic engine restarts are rate-limited on a per-rank basis.
 By default, a minimum delay of 300 seconds (5 minutes) is enforced between consecutive restart attempts for the same rank.

-If an engine self-terminates again before this delay expires, the restart request is rejected and logged at NOTICE level.
+When an engine self-terminates within the minimum delay period, the control plane schedules a deferred restart that will automatically trigger when the delay expires.
+If multiple self-termination events occur for the same rank during the delay period (this would be unexpected) only the most recent event triggers a deferred restart.
+This ensures the engine is restarted exactly once after the delay, regardless of how many self-termination events occur.

 The rate-limiting interval can be customized by setting the `engine_auto_restart_min_delay` configuration option (in seconds) in the